harness/developer-hub/docs/platform/2_Delegates/manage-delegates/delegate-metrics.md

 ## Configure the Prometheus database

 You can use Prometheus to collect delegate metrics.
 Prometheus “scrapes” metrics from the delegate replica pods you deploy in a cluster.
 To collect delegate metrics, Prometheus must be configured with the following settings.
-The configuration of Prometheus is specified as a Kubernetes ConfigMap and saved as a prometheus.yml file.
-For a prometheus.yml file configured with the settings described in this document, see the last section.
+The configuration of Prometheus is specified as a Kubernetes **ConfigMap** and saved as a prometheus.yml file.

 ### Configure the namespace